erdg/pl-defmacro/README.md

 -> "9.55"
 ```

 Does not compute.
-We better adjust for (an average 2.21% per year) inflation (yielding ~80% cummulative change from 1993 to 2020).
+We better adjust for (an average 2.21% per year rate of) inflation (yielding ~80% cummulative change from 1993 to 2020).

 ```
 : (de total-cost-of-eating-at-a-restaurant-in-massachusetts-in-1993-adjusted-for-2020 (MenuPrice)